 Save Some Things For Summer

 Not all of your college prep has to be completed during the final semester of high school.
 If you choose your college courses in early June and have finals left, you don’t have to rush out to get your books right away.
 Save it for the summer before college.
 You can also save your college packing list for these warm weeks.

 The summer-before-college period can be a great time to get to better know your future school as well.
 Research the college’s policies when it comes to safety and procedures, read more about the town, and study a map of the campus.
 Knowing where everything is can make for a much better transition that first week!

 Ask for Help Balancing College Prep and High School

 It’s never bad to ask for help, especially during this busy, busy year!
 If you find yourself struggling on a project, consider asking your teacher for extra time.
 Talk to your school counselor about scholarship and college opportunities.
 They may just have great advice for you!
 Study for your ACT and SAT with friends so you can quiz each other and break the monotony of reading at home.

-You can also ask your parents for help when it comes to actually heading to college.
+You can also ask your parents for help when it comes to actually head to college.
 There is a lot you need to remember to bring with you the first year of college, a lot you’re going to forget at home, and a lot you’re not going to need at all.
 Ask your parents what they think you may need or what can be left behind.
 They may bring up something you completely forgot or never even thought of.
 It can be one less thing on your mind during a stressful year.

 With the right planning, prepping for college and finishing your senior year of high school strong is completely possible.
 Balancing is key to making sure everything gets done.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!